Ulaganathan0709/Tripadvisor_Clone/Readme.md

 # 🧭 Tripadvisor Clone

-A frontend clone of the Tripadvisor homepage built using **HTML** and **CSS only**, replicating key features such as the sticky navbar, animated banner, explore cards, and top experiences section.
+A **responsive frontend clone** of the TripAdvisor homepage built using **HTML** and **CSS only**.
+This project replicates essential UI sections like the sticky navbar, animated banner, horizontal scrollable explore section, and top-rated experience cards with rating and price.

 ---

 ## 🔗 Live Demo

 🌐 [Click here to view the live project](https://ulaganathan0709.github.io/Tripadvisor_Clone/)
-> Replace the link with your actual GitHub Pages URL after deployment.
+> Hosted on GitHub Pages

 ---

 ## 🚀 Features

+- ✅ **Sticky Navbar**
-- 🎯 Sticky navbar with logo, navigation items, language selector, and sign-in button
+  - Includes logo, menu items, language selector, and a sign-in button
+- 🎞️ **Animated Banner**
-- 🖼️ Animated banner section with AI travel suggestion overlay and text
+  - Image cross-fade animation with AI travel suggestion overlay and CTA
-- 🌍 "Where to?" section with search and category filters
+- 🔍 **"Where to?"
+Section**
+  - Search box with categories like Hotels, Things to do, Restaurants
+- 🌍 **Explore Section**
-- 🌊 Explore section with 4 equally sized tourist destination cards
+  - 4 destination cards displayed in a **horizontal scrollable layout**
+  - Smooth scaling on hover
-- ⭐ Top Experiences section with:
+- ⭐ **Top Experiences Section**
+  - Cards with:
-  - Fixed card height
+    - Fixed height
-  - Green dot-based rating (Tripadvisor style)
-  - Price shown right below the rating
-  - Smooth hover scale effect
+    - Green-dot style ratings
+    - Pricing per adult
+    - Hover effects
+- 📱 **Fully Responsive**
+  - Optimized for mobile and tablet screens using media queries
+  - Scrollable sections on smaller viewports

 ---